particle-iot/docs/src/content/getting-started/hardware/hardware-overview.md

 ![](/assets/images/m-series/muon-iso.jpg)

-The Muon contains a Particle M SoM that the following functional units:
+The Muon contains a Particle M-SoM that the following functional units:

 - M.2 SoM form-factor, like the B Series SoM
 - Can use cellular or Wi-Fi (2.4 GHz or 5 GHz) for the cloud connection